-Classic Banana Nut Bread (With Streusel Topping and a Gluten-Free Version)
+Easy Classic Banana Nut Bread With Streusel Topping

-Whether you’re looking for a delicious addition for your brunch menu or you have a couple of too-ripe bananas you want to use up, this classic banana nut bread recipe is perfect!
+Whether you’re looking for a delicious addition for your brunch menu or you have a couple of too-ripe bananas you want to use up, this classic banana bread recipe is just what you need.

-It’s a traditional bread-style banana bread that is a little denser and not as sweet as some versions (that are more like a cake).
+It’s a little denser and not as sweet as some banana bread versions (that are more like a cake).
+But it’s full of banana flavor and tastes delicious.

-But the streusel topping adds just the right amount of sweetness and a little crunch.
+And the crumb topping finishes it of with just the right amount of sweetness and a little crunch.

 Ingredients